 The Gothic Quarter of Barcelona is the pure heart of the city, filled with narrow alleys and romantic squares.
 It is one of the largest well-preserved medieval areas of Europe and it can be rather easy to get lost in its maze of streets.

 Apart from the magnificent ancient architecture, El Gòtic also offers you countless shops and bars.
-To find them, have a look at our Streetwise map of Barcelona.
-Perhaps the most famous café here is Els Quatre Gats.
+To find unforgettable bar streets and shopping streets, have a look at our free map of Barcelona, and be sure to activate the layers Bar & Café area and Shopping.
+Perhaps the most famous café of El Gòtic is Els Quatre Gats.
 It was opened in the 19th century by the then-famous contemporary artist Pere Romeu i Borràs, after he got inspired by the famous Le Chat Noir cabaret in Paris.
 Guess who was a frequent guest here?
 Pablo Picasso!

 What other secrets does Barcelona hide?
 We will tell you next time!